 Skilled nursing care combines medical support with a home-like environment and community amenities.
 At The Gables on Pelham, we offer both short-term care (focused on recovery and rehabilitation) and long-term care.
 Our trained care team provides a wide selection of healthcare services, and our staff is available 24/7 to ensure residents’ comfort and safety.

-Perhaps you’ve undergone joint replacement surgery or experience a stroke, and now you require physical therapy before you can return to your home and usual routine.
+Perhaps you’ve undergone joint replacement surgery or experienced a stroke, and now you require physical therapy before you can return to your home and usual routine.
 Or maybe you’re confronting a chronic health condition and could benefit from round-the-clock care.
 Whatever your situation, our skilled nursing community provides the healthcare resources you need – including physical, occupational, and speech therapy – in a comfortable, supportive environment.
 Our friendly, talented staff is here to help you throughout your journey to wellness, whether you require short-term rehabilitation or a long-term stay.

 The Two Types of Skilled Nursing Care